Surya-Pati/Data-Science-Projects/README.md

 Built a Dashboard in Tableau to gain insights into performance trends, consistency & impact and to support decision-making amongst selectors, analysts and fans.

 ---
-### Predicting EV Battery Blast Risks Using Sensors and Design Parameters.
+### Predicting EV Battery Blast Risks Using Sensors and Design Parameters
 **File:** `XGBoost_Blast_Prediction.ipynb`
 **Summary:**
 Implemented an XGBoost model to predict blast outcomes using sensors and design parameters.
 The project demonstrates Machine Learning, EDA, Data Wrangling techniques.